Yesterday, I finished a 3 day water fast (72 hour fast).

 It should be safe for the majority of adults, but if you’re thinking of fasting for longer than 24 hours, please consult a medical professional.
 I’m not offering any medical advice here, I’m simply reporting on my own experience.

 Once you’ve consulted a medical professional about your suitability for a 3 day fast, start working on a plan that will help you to get your body ready for the shock you’re about to put it through.

 A key question to ask yourself:

-The same goes for all types of processed and fried foods, dairy products and meat.
-You should reduce consumption of these in the days leading up to the fast.
+The same goes for all types of processed and fried foods, dairy products, and meat.
+You should reduce the consumption of these in the days leading up to the fast.

-Finally, 3 to 4 days before the fast, shift your diet to blended food and boiled vegetables only.
+Finally, 3 to 4 days before the fast make sure you shift your diet to blended food and boiled vegetables only.
 You can still have meat and dairy, but it’s advisable to reduce their intake.